-Internal Combustion has been performed in Basel, Belfast, Birmingham, Bogotá, Bourges, Brussels, Cambridge, Chatham, Christchurch, Cologne, Coral Gables, Cornwall, Edinburgh, Essen, Gainesville, Glasgow, Istanbul, Karlsruhe, London, Manchester, Montpellier, New York City, Paris, Rome, Seattle, Sheffield, Stanford, Strasbourg, Toronto, Vienna and Weimar…
+Internal Combustion has been performed in Aberdeen, Basel, Belfast, Birmingham, Bogotá, Bourges, Brussels, Cambridge, Chatham, Christchurch, Cologne, Coral Gables, Cornwall, Edinburgh, Essen, Gainesville, Glasgow, Istanbul, Karlsruhe, Lisbon, London, Manchester, Montpellier, New York City, Paris, Rome, Seattle, Sheffield, Stanford, Strasbourg, Toronto, Vienna, Vitoria-Gasteiz and Weimar…

 I would like to think that the overt use of the sounds of car engines in Internal Combustion is an ironic underlining of the theme of environmental concern which lurks in the background of all the works in ReCycle — but I must confess to a dilemma here.
 The fact is I like cars, even though I fully acknowledge the damage they inflict on the environment.

 In addition to recordings of car engines (many made using accelerometers as well as air microphones), other forms of transport (trains, planes, ships, bicycles, motorbikes and a Basel tram) are sonically present in Internal Combustion.
 The work is in four sections (echoing the intake-compression-ignition-exhaust cycle of the 4-stroke internal combustion engine), separated by dramatic ‘arrivals’ and ‘departures,’ and framed by more ‘environmental’ scenes (including traffic as an unavoidable part of our everyday experience).